isonic1/shazamy/README.md

 # SHAZAMY
-* Parse shazam data from Shazam Mac App
+* Parse data from Shazam Mac App

 Requirements:
   * Runs only on a Mac